Planning, Budgeting and Forecasting

 Overview

 The University uses the Yale Budget Tool (YBT) to build and monitor budgets.
-Units create “labor plans”, “grant plans” and “financial plans” to capture all planned spending.
+Units create “labor plans”, “grant plans” and “financial plans” to capture all planned activity.
 Once budget workbooks are populated at the department and program level, YBT enables managers to have various views of both detailed and aggregate budgets to assist with the planning process and monitoring process.
-YBT rolls-up all of the budget workbooks into one of the 43 target units, which in turn are aggregated into a single University budget.
-Using YBT, each of the target units submits quarterly forecasts and a year-end actual to budget variance analysis in order to properly monitor Yale’s financial resources and plans.
+YBT rolls-up all of the budget workbooks into one of the 50 planning units, which in turn are aggregated into a single University budget.
+Using YBT, each of the planning units are also required to submit a second quarter forecast and a year-end actual to budget variance analysis in order to properly monitor Yale’s financial resources and plans.